FAQs about the Society

 Can I join the National Counselling Society if I am already a member of another professional body?

 Yes of course – it is your choice to belong to as many professional bodies as you choose.
-If you are a member of a relevant professional body that holds an Accredited Register then we may be able to offer an equivalent route to register for your membership application.
+If you are a member of a relevant professional body that holds an Accredited Register then we may be able to offer an equivalent route to register for membership.

 Are you the same as the Counselling Society?